Google Pixel 8a vs Motorola razr+ (2024)

 Who should buy each?

-Choose the Google Pixel 8a if: you want an unbeatable 7 years of software updates, you prioritize battery life with 4,492mAh for longer usage, or you appreciate a more affordable mid-range phone.
+Choose the Google Pixel 8a if: you want 7 years of software updates, you need a reliable battery for daily use, or you prefer a more compact design.

-Choose the Motorola razr+ (2024) if: you crave a stunning 6.9" display for media, you need 12GB of RAM for heavy multitasking, or you love capturing portraits with its 2x optical zoom.
+Choose the Motorola razr+ (2024) if: you crave a larger, stunning display for media, you want faster charging with 45W, or you love taking portraits with its 2x optical zoom.

 Conclusion